September 11, 2017 at 10:00 am #60237

 My grandson is a 17yr. old High School Senior.
 He wants to attend college, but his GPA is low.
 He was diagnosed with ADHD when he was eight years old and was given a 504.
 We were told that he is very capable and does not have an LD, but he lacks focus and concentration.
 He has experienced highs and lows throughout his academic career ranging from high school honor roll student to the failure of three subjects.
 His teachers say that he catches on to the subject matter fast but doesn’t do homework or turn in projects on time (typical ADHD symptoms).
 He’s sociable, loves sports and is a pretty good athlete, but not good enough to earn a college scholarship.
 His mother is against giving him medication and as a result he does not take any.
 We would like to know if there are any colleges are programs that have provisions for students with an ADHD impairment and would accept his low GPA.

-- This topic was modified 8 months, 1 week ago by ADHDmomma.
+- This topic was modified 2 years, 1 month ago by Penny Williams.

 September 11, 2017 at 1:17 pm #60253